Last Updated on

 - Build a protective wall for wind protection

-- In a small gully (as long as moisture is not a concern)
+- Place in a small gully (as long as moisture is not a concern)

 - Surround with mounds of dirt